WWE Legend Puts Red Wings Stanley Cup Champ Through Table

 McCarty had the better of the fight, until The Good Hands tag team, John Skyler and Jason Hotch, jumped in from behind to save Ray.
 The trio then hoisted the Red Wings icon up and smashed him with a powerbomb through a table that was previously set up.

 The angle set up the return of Impact Wrestling president Scott D’Amore, who Ray previously had taken out.
 The heel trio tried to escape but a group of babyfaces halted them.
-Hotch was taken into the ring, and D’Amore hit him with a Canadian Destroyer than got a big pop from the St. Clair College crowd.
+Hotch was taken into the ring, and D’Amore hit him with a Canadian Destroyer then got a big pop from the St. Clair College crowd.

 McCarty was helped back up and seemed to be in good spirits after the show.